+Title page

+The name(s) of the author(s)

+A concise and informative title

+The affiliation(s) of the author(s), i.e. institution, (department), city, (state), country

+A clear indication and an active e-mail address of the corresponding author

+If available, the 16-digit ORCID of the author(s)

+If address information is provided with the affiliation(s) it will also be published.

+For authors that are (temporarily) unaffiliated we will only capture their city and country of residence, not their e-mail address unless specifically requested.

 Integrating ICT in Science Classes: Is it Effective?

 Abstract

 Many countries integrate Information and Communication Technology (ICT) in classes as a means to improve learning, advance digital literacy, and increase student achievement.
 However, research on the academic effectiveness of these programs is still developing.
-This study analyses the effectiveness of integrating ICT in learning in terms of students' motivation, self-efficacy, achievement, and collaboration, in fifth-grade science classes in Israel.
-The sample consisted of 145 students from two elementary Arabic-speaking public schools characterized as low SES schools (88 and 57 students comprised the treatment and control group, respectively).
-The research method is quasi-experimental.
-Measurements before and after the implementation of the ICT program were collected and pre- and post-level differences between the treatment and control groups were assessed using the differences-in-differences (DID) methodology.
-Results of the effectiveness analysis show a larger incremental trend in achievement among students in the treatment group compared to their counterparts in the control group, and a higher level of collaboration of students enrolled in the integrated ICT program compared to their counterparts in the control group.
+This study analyses the effectiveness of integrating ICT in learning in terms of students’ motivation, sense of self-efficacy, achievement, and collaboration, in fifth-grade science classes in Israel.
+The sample consisted of 145 students from two Arabic-speaking public elementary schools characterized as low-SES schools.
+The treatment and control group comprised 88 and 57 students, respectively.
+The research method was quasi-experimental.
+Measurements were collected before and after the implementation of the ICT program, and pre- and post-level differences between the treatment and control group were assessed using the difference-in-differences (DID) method.
+The results of the effectiveness analysis show a larger incremental trend in achievement and a higher level of collaboration among students in the treatment group compared to their counterparts in the control group.
 Changes in student motivation and self-efficacy were not statistically significant.
-The importance of this study lies in the development of an effectiveness analysis, which may contribute to improved performance among disadvantaged minority students and to the development of their collaboration skills.
+The contribution of this study lies in the development of an effectiveness analysis that may contribute to improved performance among disadvantaged minority students and to the development of their collaboration skills.

-Key Words: ICT, Science Education, Effectiveness, Differences in Differences (DID), Elementary public schools, Low SES schools, Student achievement.
+Keywords: ICT, Science education, Effectiveness, Difference-in-differences (DID), Public elementary schools, Low-SES schools, Student achievement.

 Introduction

-The information age highlights the importance of information and knowledge in all aspects of life (Resnick, 2002).
-Accordingly, education has moved to adopt innovative methods of teaching and learning in a computerized environment, with the aim of equipping students with the 21st-century competences they require (Pedró, 2006; Zohar, 2011).
-In line with the change in education, many countries in the world use information technology in class, both as a tool to improve student achievement and as an end in itself, namely to provide students with digital literacy (Livingstone, 2012).
+The information age highlights the importance of information and knowledge in all aspects of life (Resnick 2002).
+Accordingly, education has moved to adopt innovative methods of teaching and learning in a computerized environment, with the aim of equipping students with the 21st-century competences they require (Pedró 2006; Zohar 2011).
+Following this trend, many countries in the world use Information and Communications Technology (ICT) in class, both as a tool to improve student achievement and to promote digital literacy as an end in itself (Livingstone 2012).

-Currently, in many Western countries there is a growing trend of integrating Information and Communications Technology (ICT) in classes, as it is considered a powerful tool for making reforms in education.
-Proper use of ICT can improve the quality of education and connect learning to real-life situations experienced by learners (Fu, 2013).
+Many Western countries are seeing a growing trend of integrating ICT in classes, which is seen a powerful tool for innovation in education.
+Proper use of ICT can improve the quality of learning and connect it to real-life situations experienced by learners (Fu 2013).
 Integrating ICT in teaching and learning has several advantages.
-First, the use of ICT offers more opportunities for developing critical thinking skills.
-Second, using ICT can improve the quality of learning and teaching and support teaching by providing access to learning content (Fu, 2013).
-Finally, using ICT can support learner-centred learning and self-directed learning (Sanchez & Aleman, 2011) and generate a creative learning environment (Chai, Koh, & Tsai, 2010).
+First, the use of ICT offers additional opportunities for developing critical thinking skills.
+Second, it can improve the quality of learning and teaching and support teaching by providing access to learning content (Fu 2013).
+Finally, using ICT can support learner-centered and self-directed learning (Sanchez & Aleman 2011) in offering a creative learning environment (Chai, Koh, & Tsai 2010).

-Indeed, research has shown the integration of ICT in science classes to be effective (Kubiatko, 2010; Kubiatko & Vlckova, 2010; Ziden, Ismail, Spian, & Kumutha, 2011), indicating that the use of ICT improves the learning of science from an early age (Kubiatko, 2010).
-Additionally, integrating ICT in science classes at the primary school level has improved students' attitudes toward learning science and has contributed to improved student achievement (Spiezia, 2010; Ziden et al., 2010; Ziden et al., 2011).
+Previous research has in the integration of ICT in science classes to be effective (Kubiatko 2010; Kubiatko & Vlckova 2010; Ziden, Ismail, Spian, & Kumutha 2011), indicating that ICT use improves science learning from an early age (Kubiatko, 2010).
+Additionally, integrating ICT in science classes at the primary school level was shown to improve students’ attitudes toward learning science and contributed to improved student achievement (Spiezia 2010; Ziden et al. 2010; Ziden et al. 2011).